Omni Path Specification

 @ |

-Indexing | Explicit coordinate selector for spatial/time/stream access.
+Indexing | Explicit selector for spatial/time/stream coordinates.
 See Coordinates. |

 Path segments